Would VD Savarkar have condoned plagiarism?

 To teach a student that patchwriting is a form of plagiarism is a starting point.
 She argues against subjecting students to the academic death penalty as punishment for all cases.
 On the other hand, she also argues against leniency for students who refuse to maintain academic integrity.
 Every incident needs to be handled on a case-by-case basis, especially for teenagers who may not have had proper training in high school.

-In 17th century-18th century Maharashtra, there was an established genre of historical writing called bakhars in which it was quite common for one author to copy and integrate an earlier author’s writings as their own.
+In 17th century-19th century Maharashtra, there was an established genre of historical writing called bakhars in which it was quite common for one author to copy and integrate an earlier author’s writings as their own.
 Savarkar, of course, was well-versed in reading bakhars, as they were introduced to him by his father Damodarpant Savarkar.
 He also cites bakhars in his work.

 But when it came to his own writings and publications, he clearly situated himself in a textual economy of the twentieth century in which copyright rules and royalties were to be respected and paid.